ATS CMS QA & User Presentation

 This project was centered on QA ownership and user communication rather than application development.
 The value of the work came from making the migration reviewable: not only by finding inconsistencies, but also by helping translate tested system behavior into a clear presentation for the people who would evaluate and use it.

-Validation covered several visible and administrative ATS CMS areas, including dashboard pages, career site sections, vacancies-related flows, publish behavior, and content-management paths tied to the migration.
+QA Scope: Validation covered several visible and administrative ATS CMS areas, including dashboard pages, career site sections, vacancies-related flows, publish behavior, and content-management paths tied to the migration.
+Retest cycles were used to confirm that fixes had actually resolved the business-facing issue before the next review round.

+Communication Scope: Findings were organized so they could be discussed efficiently with the internal team.
 The reviewed system was then explained back to users and stakeholders in a structured walkthrough format so the project conversation stayed grounded in tested behavior rather than assumptions.

 Some implementation details are intentionally generalized because this was an internal enterprise platform and my role was focused on QA and stakeholder communication.